-Analog Sounds: Brunette Models, Lukasz Ciszak, Krzysiek Cybulski, Eta Carinae, Jarek Grzesica, Guiddo, Hau, Kim Nasung, Nmls, noiko, RND, Vasen Piparjuuri, Michal Wolski
+Analog sounds/tracks: Brunette Models, Lukasz Ciszak, Krzysiek Cybulski, Eta Carinae, Jarek Grzesica, Guiddo, Hau, Kim Nasung, Nmls, noiko, RND, Vasen Piparjuuri, Michal Wolski

 Exhibitions and Presentations:

-- 7th Annual 4th Street Arts and Music Festival in New Jersey, 2010
+- Presented at 7th Annual 4th Street Arts and Music Festival in New Jersey, 2010

 - Online JavaMuseum exhibition of the New Media Fest 2010, Global Heritage of Digital Culture, Germany, 2010